Earn More With a Master’s Degree or PhD Degree

 Discover the value of earning your master’s and/or doctoral degree.

 Ideal for busy professionals, an online graduate degree program can position you for a more lucrative career—now and in the future.
 If you find yourself wondering about the value of a master’s degree or asking yourself, “Is a PhD worth it?” the answer, according to recent statistics, is a resounding yes.
 Studies repeatedly prove that earning a PhD or master’s degree—online or from an on-campus institution—can have significant advantages.

-In terms of degrees that are worth it, on campus or online, graduate programs pay off.
-According to the U.S. Bureau of Labor Statistics, in 2014, doctoral degree holders earned a median weekly salary 30% higher than those with a bachelor's degree.
-Master’s degree salaries were also significantly higher—17% greater than those that stopped their education at the bachelor’s level.
+In terms of degrees that are worth it, graduate programs pay off.
+According to the U.S. Bureau of Labor Statistics (BLS), in 2020, doctoral degree holders earned a median weekly salary over 20% higher than those with a bachelor's degree.
+Master’s degree salaries were also significantly higher—over 18% greater than those who stopped their higher education at the bachelor’s level.1

-Backed by cutting-edge educational technologies, online graduate programs give students the opportunity to get their PhD degree or master’s degree in a flexible format that fits their life and schedule—without the need to travel to and from class.
+Backed by cutting-edge educational technologies, online graduate programs give students the opportunity to get their PhD degree or master’s degree using a convenient, flexible platform that fits their life and schedule.